Why Meghan McCain Was Hesitant to Join The View

 When Meghan was asked to join the program in 2017, her parents had, what her mother Cindy McCain would call, "their differences" with the show.
 In fact, she said the couple hadn't been on since 2008.
 Meghan had some hesitations, too.

 "I didn't take the offer seriously, because, no shade to the show, it just wasn't the show that I wanted to work on," Meghan said.
-"A carousel of people getting on and off; it didn't seem to have a lot of direction.
+"A carousel of people getting on and off; it didn't seem to have a lot of direction."

 Still, her parents convinced her to take the position.